 Dr. Meg Hanshaw has been called an educational and wellness visionary for the 21st century, supporting all ages in understanding and living a healthy, empowered, purposeful life.
 Her mission is to have a profound impact on the health and education of the world by teaching and living the principles of the world’s happiest and healthiest people.
 Through her forward-thinking practice, she researches and lectures about how the heart-brain connection affects the development and prevention of chronic illnesses as well as how it affects our educational system.
 Through her education and experiences, Meg has developed an educational model and philosophy to not only better the health and wellness of its participants, but for them to feel empowered to live their highest and healthiest visions and have many experiences of true personal success based on intrinsic values.
 Meg taught physical education and health at all levels for 20 years, then spent 6 years in Corporate Wellness where she learned the challenges individuals face in living a life of balance, authenticity, peace and happiness.
 She owned a Peak Performance business where she mastered how to provide a platform for athletes to perform at their optimal level and still lead a balanced life.
 She is certified Life Coach as well as a certified Wellness Inventory Coach.
 Meg has a masters in Exercise Science and a Ph.D in Curriculum and Instruction in Education.
 She currently oversees the day to day development of i.b.mee. as well as teaches the W.E.L.L. curriculum and Empowerment Coaching to students, teachers and parents.

 Corrie Hill-Price is a passionate educator with 8 years of classroom experience in both private, charter and public schools.
 She holds a Bachelor’s in Early Childhood Education from Clemson University.
 She is an International Board Certified Health and Wellness Coach and has been with i.b.mee. for 5 years beginning with being trained as an Empowerment Teacher in a public elementary school.
-She then moved into being the Secretary of our Board in 2015 and in 2017 shifted into leading our W.E.L.L.
-Kids NOW Early Learning Lab.
+She then moved into being the Secretary of our Board in 2015 and in 2017 shifted into leading the integration of technology and learning activities to create individualized learning “maps” for children who are behaviorally and academically challenged.
 She strives to “Be the change that she wants to see in the world.”
 (Gandhi)

 The i.b.mee.
 Board was established in January of 2011 and is comprised of three members.
 The Board is highly committed to the success of Empowerment Education and participates fully in all aspects of the company.